robertjung/bosphorus/README.md

 ## Usage

-Add a `.docker-machine` file into your project directory, home directory or wherever and bosphorus will load the corresponding docker environment.
-Similarly to how `.ruby-version` would work.
+Add a `.docker-machine` file into your project directory, home directory or wherever and bosphorus will load the corresponding docker environment. bosphorus will search for a `.docker-machine` file in the current directory and all its parents.

 For example:
 `echo my-docker-machine > ~/projects/local/.docker-machine`

 or if you have a swarm
 `echo production --swarm > ~/projects/deploy-scripts/.docker-machine`

+You can still change your machines manually with the usual command `eval $(docker-machine env NAME)` and bosphorus will auto-change docker-machines when you switch to a directory with a different name specified in `.docker-machine`

 ## Brew